 "Conan the Barbarian?"

 "Have you read last month's issue where Conan fought against the city of were-cats alone?
-That truly was an incredible read," The man gushed uncharacteristically.
+That was an incredible read," the man gushed uncharacteristically.

 "Uh no, I haven't."

 Harry took the offered hand and shook it slightly.
-"Harry Potter, I'm sort of new to the whole comic book thing, and I'm not too sure which is good and which isn't.
+"Harry Potter.
+I'm... uh, new to the whole comic book thing.
 Maybe you could help me out or something?"

-"T' rivak," Dave said as he made some clacking noises simultaneously.
+"T' rivak," Dave said as he made a series of clacking noises with his tongue.
 Seeing Harry's confused reactions, he clarified, "That means 'of course' in Vulcan... you know, Vulcan as in the Star Trek series."

-"Well, it's a bit gritty and dark for a kid like you, but I'm sure you'd like it.
-I got this printed edition specially imported from America," Dave said as he held the thick soft-cover volume of the Watchmen series in his hands.
+"Well, it's a bit gritty for a child like you, but I'm sure you'd like it.
+I got this printed edition specially imported from America," Dave said as he held a thick soft-cover volume of the Watchmen series in his hands.
 "Basically, it's an alternate history where costumed vigilantes run free in a lawless New York City.
 Interested?"

 It went without saying that yes, yes, Harry Potter was interested.